-A large responsibility of being a dog owner involves being observant of your dog’s state of mind and behaviour, taking proper action when realizing something is wrong.
+A large responsibility of being a dog owner involves being observant of your dog’s state of mind and behavior, taking proper action when realizing something is wrong.

 Intelligence, Temperament & Personality Traits of the Chesapeake Bay Retriever

-The Chesapeake Bay Retriever is a happy dog breed which also has positive characteristics such as intelligence, courage and a hearty work ethic.
+The Chesapeake Bay Retriever is a happy dog breed that also has positive characteristics such as intelligence, courage and a hearty work ethic.

 This is also a rather alert dog breed which makes it suitable as a watchdog.
-This is known to be a stubborn dog which requires constant training and a firm, authoritative hand.
+This is known to be a stubborn dog that requires constant training and a firm, authoritative hand.